 There are so many ways you can get creative with handmade Halloween decor this October, with easy DIY Halloween decorations for indoors and outdoors.
 These thrifty decorations you can make yourself are the perfect way to add a spooky touch to your home or Halloween party this year without blowing out your budget!

 You’ve got your Halloween costume planned, there are spooky snacks on the menu and creepy Halloween mocktails too, so now it’s time to complete the scene with your Halloween decorations and easy Halloween craft ideas!

 Easy DIY Halloween Decorations

-Unless you’re picking up next years decorations at the after Halloween sales, you’re stuck either paying full price now or getting crafty with some do it yourself decorations instead.
+Unless you’re picking up next years decorations at the after-Halloween sales, you’re stuck either paying full price now or turning to some creative ideas with do it yourself decorations instead.

 Below you will find ideas for both indoor and outdoor DIY Halloween decorations so you can go big or add a few small touches of spooky decor to your home, workplace or classroom this Halloween!

 Grab your mod podge and paint and get creative!